lightning/bolts/02-peer-protocol.md

-A previous draft insisted that the funder "MUST remember ...if it has broadcast the funding transaction, otherwise it MUST NOT": this was in fact an impossible requirement; because, a node must either firstly commit to disk and secondly broadcast the transaction or vice versa.
+A previous draft insisted that the funder "MUST remember ...if it has broadcast the funding transaction, otherwise it MUST NOT": this was in fact an impossible requirement.
+A node must either firstly commit to disk and secondly broadcast the transaction or vice versa.
 The new language reflects this reality: it's surely better to remember a channel which hasn't been broadcast than to forget one which has!